MugilanGN/UltraSockets/README.md

 ## The Client
 This is the individual unit of the UltraSockets system.
 It is a computer which is connected to the communications network.

-### client = Client(host,port,name)
+### client = Client(hostname,name)
-Host will be the IP of the host/server.
-"192.168.x.xxx" for example.
+Hostname will be the IP of the host/server and the port.
+"192.168.x.xxx:8000" for example, where 8000 is the port.

-Port is the port on which communications will take place.
-It will be a number like 8000.

 Name is the name given to the client.
 This is just a string like "PC2" which is used to refer to the client when messages are sent.